 Heart maps are often used in poetry because they help writers tap into emotions, memories, and experiences.
-The more heartfelt and emotional your writing is, the more interest it’ll provoke in your reader.
-That’s what I mean by “grabby.”
+The more heartfelt and emotional your writing is, the more it’ll touch your reader.
+If your reader’s heart is touched by your writing, then she’ll remember you…and she’ll keep coming back for more.
+That’s why “heart map writing” can be so powerful.

-The good news is that there are many different ways to make your writing more emotional and interesting.
-Making and using a heart map is one of the most interesting, personal ways to learn how to write better.
+The good news is that there are several different and powerful ways to make your writing emotional without being sappy.
+Creating and using a heart map is one of the best ways to write better.

 A heart map is a symbolic representation of the most impactful things that have happened to you.
-You start with a big blank heart, and you divide it into memories, emotions, experiences, thoughts, place, people – or anything meaningful in your life.
+You start with a big blank heart — literally drawn on a piece of paper — and you divide it into memories, emotions, experiences, thoughts, place, people or anything meaningful in your life.

 Heart maps are often taught to elementary and middles school kids in poetry or Language Arts class.
 However, I believe they’re more important for adult writers!
 We tend to lose touch with our child-like creativity, our impulsive colourful messes, our wild adventures in the artistic forest.